awsdocs/amazon-sagemaker-developer-guide/doc_source/automating-sagemaker-with-eventbridge.md

       }
   }
   ```
-+ Amazon SageMaker HyperParameter tuning job state change
++ SageMaker HyperParameter tuning job state change

-  Indicates a change in the status of a Amazon SageMaker hyperparameter tuning job\.
+  Indicates a change in the status of a SageMaker hyperparameter tuning job\.

   ```
   {